-Marin County Public Health intends to create a new handbook to reflect the new “Beyond the Blueprint” phase of California’s reopening and is awaiting further clarification and guidance from both the California Department of Public Health and the U.S. Centers for Disease Control and Prevention.
+Marin County Public Health intends to create a new handbook and decision trees for the 2021-22 school year that reflects guidance from both the California Department of Public Health and the U.S. Centers for Disease Control and Prevention.
 New school and parent guidelines are expected to be available this Fall before the start of the new school year.

 - Quarantine Guidance for Families (English) (Español)

 - California Department of Public Health: Vaccine Verification for Workers in Schools